rumeysakdogan/hello-world/README.md

 Remote directory://opt//docker                  (/home/dockeradmin)
 ```

-- Save and build, we can check under dockerhost server if webapp successfully send to /home/dockeradmin by using SSH.

 ### Step5: Update Tomcat dockerfile to automate deployment process

 - Currently artifacts created through Jenkins are sent to `/home/dockeradmin`.
 We would like to change it to home directory of root user, and give ownership of this new directory to `dockeradmin`